vishal-m25/Obsidian/zoho/java 11.md

 | Set       | No                | No (except LinkedHashSet) | Yes (TreeSet)           | Only one null (HashSet)                  |
 | Queue     | Yes               | Yes                       | Priority-based possible | One null (except PriorityQueue)          |
 | sMap      | No (for keys)     | Depends                   | TreeMap sorted by keys  | One null key (HashMap), many null values |

+### Default size for collections
+- **ArrayList:** In Java 8 and later, the default initial capacity is 0, but it's lazily initialized to 10 when the first element is added.
+In older versions, it was directly initialized to 10.
+- **Vector:** The default initial capacity is 10.
+- **HashMap, HashSet, LinkedHashMap, LinkedHashSet, ConcurrentHashMap, WeakHashMap:** The default initial capacity is typically 16.
+- **Hashtable:** The default initial capacity is 11.
+- **LinkedList, TreeSet, TreeMap:** These classes do not have a concept of a fixed "capacity" in the same way as array-backed collections.

 ### Collection interface
 - It is used to pass around group of objects where maximum generality is desired.